LTO + LTFS FAQ

 Also with tape compression enabled, then the source read speed will need to be a little higher with uncompressed files like ARRIRAW and DPX.

-In this case use YoYotta to create two sequential jobs.
-The first copy will be from NAS to fast RAID, then when complete YoYotta will index the new source folder and start a copy from the same RAID to tape.
+If the source speed is low then use YoYotta to create two sequential jobs.
+The first copy will be from the source media to fast local RAID, then when complete YoYotta will index the new source folder and start a copy from the same RAID to tape.
 Another copy can now be started to the RAID to prepare for the next job.
 This process is described here.

 Project, file and path naming